shubhamVK2607/TrelloBoard/README.md

    or
    yarn install

+## Setup Environment Variables

+3. Copy the `.env.example` file and rename it to `.env` Add the required values in `.env`
+   Save the file

 ## Running the Project

-3. Start the development server: npm run dev or yarn dev
+4. Start the development server: npm run dev or yarn dev